Home Ancient History Ancient Rome for Teachers Ancient Rome for Kids

 9. The population was shrinking due to starvation and disease.
 That made it difficult to manage farms and government effectively.

-The ancient Romans tried to solve some of their problems by splitting the Roman Empire in half, hoping that would make the empire easier to manage.
+The Romans were aware of these problems and sometimes, under a good emperor, they would work on them for a while.
+In time, the good emperor would be gone and a bad one would take his place.
+They tried to solve some of their problems by splitting the Roman Empire in half, hoping that would make the empire easier to manage.
 Each side had an emperor, but the emperor in charge was the emperor of the western half, the half that included the city of Rome.

 The Western Roman Empire did not do well.
 Instead of getting stronger, they became weaker.
 By 400 AD, it was pretty much over.
 The Huns, Franks, Vandals, Saxons, Visigoths – any of these barbarian tribes might have been the group that finally brought Rome down.
-They were all attacking various pieces of the Western Roman Empire.
-In 476 AD, the Visigoths sacked Rome.
-Europe entered the Dark Ages.
+They were all attacking various pieces of the Western Roman Empire (in dark gold in the map below.)

 The Barbarians